Skip to content

 In teaching RSE, we are required by our funding agreements to have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.
 At Crawshaw Academy we teach RSE as set out in this policy.

-The new statutory RSE curriculum was compulsory from September 2020.
+The new statutory RSE curriculum was published in July 2025 and is compulsory from September 2026.
 To meet the statutory requirements schools should have started teaching the new curriculum by that date.
-At Crawshaw Academy, we have been teaching the new statutory curriculum since September 2020.
+At Crawshaw Academy, we introduced the teaching of most aspects the new statutory curriculum from September 2025.

 This policy has been developed in consultation with staff, students and parents.
 The consultation and policy development process involved the following steps: